paulinashakirova/photography/README.md

   DB_PASS=YOURPASSWORD
 ```

 - Run `npm run migrate` in the project folder of this repository, in a new terminal window.
-This will create a table called 'topics' in your database.
+This will create trhee tables called 'topic', 'photo' and 'cart' in your database.

 - Make sure you understand how the `topics` table is constructed.
 In your MySQL console, you can run `use photography;` and then `describe topics;` to see the structure of the students table.